marcguery/varif/README.md

        --out-filename filtered-variants
    ```

-4. Save variants falling in a gene and differentially present between families (at least one true reference in a family and a true variant in the other) with protein sequences including 5 amino acids before and after each variant.
+4. Save variants falling in a gene and differentially distributed between families (at least one true reference in a family and a true variant in the other) with protein sequences including 5 amino acids before and after each variant.

    ```bash
    varif -vcf my_vcf.vcf -gff my_gff.gff -fasta my_fasta.fasta \